LowCodeDataGirl/JSON-to-CSV-Converter/README.md

 # JSON-to-CSV-Converter

 This code is a simple Python script that converts JSON data into a CSV (Comma-Separated Values) file.
-It utilizes the `json` and `pandas` libraries to accomplish the task.

 ## Prerequisites
 - Python 3.x